CherylFrankenfield/react-taproom/README.md

 * _Output: New beer data is added to draft list._

 ### 3. Integration/User Stories
-  * Integrate feature that will allow user to
+  * Integrate feature that will allow user to see interactive freshness indicator of how much beer is left in keg with status bar.

-  * Future user story may include:
+  * Future user story may include: adding Moment.js to dynamically update when the last time an employee updated the draft list so patrons can see what new beers have been added since last time checking website.

 ### 4. UX/UI
     * Include Bootstrap or other style library next week.